 GS: As far as I am aware, Powerslide was the first 3D game in the home to run at 60 frames per second.
 We were pushing a huge number of polygons too, more than three times our competition.
 It was also the first game to stream textures into graphics memory, so it had unlimited textures.
 How did we do that?
 We had Richard Harrison and James Grieve, both with a solid background in 3D graphics, and Jeff Lim one of the best assembly coders on the planet.
 We had some brilliant 3D code and it was written directly to the metal.
 That was something we continued to do on all of Ratbag's games on every platform.

-What recognition did the game engine get in the industry?
+What recognition did the game engine receive?

 GS: IGN gave us runner up in the Engine category in 1999, the year that Unreal won it.
 Magazines in the U.S. also used it along with the Quake engine to benchmark video cards and PC hardware.